timss/vimconf/README.md

 **Note**: This configuration uses 'fancy' glyphs for [Powerline](https://github.com/Lokaltog/vim-powerline) and therefore requires a patched font for it to work.
 Either disable this or use an appropriate font.
 See the docs for more information.

 ### Configuration
 Use a ~/.vimrc.local for your own settings.
 In this way you can still easily update this config without
-having to maintain your personal additions.
+having to maintain your personal changes.
 It will be sourced automatically.
-As for Gvim I'd still recommend using .vimrc.local since this noexrc is enabled.
+As for Gvim I'd still recommend using .vimrc.local since noexrc is enabled.

 ### Preview
 ![Preview](http://i.imgur.com/mbnEL.png "Vim screenshot")